mmiranda222/.statsuite/content/using-de/viewing-data/toolbar/_index.md

 ### Download
 There is an option to **download** data in a specific format and content according to the current data view, and accessible from both table and chart views.
-The download feature is contextual, therefore the **Label** option will act accordingly:
+The downloaded content is contextualised by applying the **Label** option as follow:
-* If the table/chart option is "Identifier", then the downloaded file contains codes only;
+* If the table/chart option is 'Identifier', then the data in the downloaded file is presented with the related SDMX artefact IDs.
-* If the table/chart option is "Name" or "Both" (Name + Identifier), then the downloaded file contains identifiers and names.
-The **locale** used for names is the currently used language in the application.
+* If the table/chart option is 'Name' or 'Both' (Name + Identifier), then the data in the downloaded file is presented with the related SDMX artefact IDs and localised names according to the current **locale** in the appplication.

-The download options from the dropdown button are described below.

 ![Download](/dotstatsuite-documentation/images/de-download1.png)